KonVision/KonVision/README.md

 sudo nginx -t
 ```

-If you see all services are running and nginx -t doesnt have any error outputs you are good to go and can follow the rest of the installation.
+If you see all services are running and `nginx -t` doesn't have any error outputs you are good to go and can follow the rest of the installation.

 ### IP configuration
 If you are using a third party DNS make sure you create 2 records, the main A record that points to your website to host your frontend (not included in this repo) and a A record that hosts this API. both records point to the same IP adress but the API endpoints DNS needs to be a `api.YOUR.DOMAIN` subdomain.